 3. Queen Anne Style

 The most visible differentiating element of the Queen Anne Style is the curved or cabriole legs and scrolled posts.
 These give the furniture a sense of elegance and ornateness.
 Lines of furniture are still clean, but some angled or simple embellishments can occur.

 4. Other Derivative Styles

 Several legitimate derivative styles can blend the three main styles.
 Rustic or Beachfront Styles use paints of varied colors and weathering; Cottage/Country elements may be combined with Shaker or Mission Styles; and the Quaker Style typically adds turned elements with clean lines.
 Most traditional Amish craftsmen tend to specialize in one or two styles.

 Knowing something about the styles of quality Amish furniture can help make you certain your choices are well-informed.
 If you choose Amish Oak in Texas, you can be sure that your new furniture piece was made by craftsmen who use hardwoods, hand sawing techniques, glued joins, and hand-matched wood grains.
 Most authentic Amish makers specialize in Mission, Shaker or Queen Anne styles, and our stores work with a variety of builders to suit any preference.
 We can coordinate with them to create a furniture treasure to enhance your home in the Amish style you choose.

-Looking for the perfect Amish furniture to stylishly furnish your home?
+Looking for the perfect Amish oak furniture including table and chairs to stylishly furnish your home?
 Visit Amish Oak in Texas at either of our New Braunfels or San Antonio furniture showrooms to view a wide selection of fine Amish furniture.